ALehav1/Presentation-Studio/README.md

 - **Reusable Components**: Shared components for consistent UI patterns
 - **TypeScript**: Full type safety throughout the application

+## ⚠️ Known Limitations

+### Features That Were Planned But Not Implemented
+1. **User-Written Presenter Guides**: The EnhancedManualAlignment component was removed due to type conflicts between manual guide creation and AI-generated ContentGuide interfaces
+2. **Full PreparationOptions Integration**: While the component exists, it uses the basic ManualScriptAlignment instead of the enhanced version
+3. **Custom Guide Fields**: The planned ability to add custom key points, tips, transitions, and timing for each slide manually

+### Current Workarounds
+- Manual script distribution works, but without custom guide creation
+- Presenter guides are only available through AI processing
+- The three-path preparation UI (Quick/Manual/AI) is functional but limited in the manual path

 ## 🎯 Usage

 ### 🧠 **NEW: Flexible Preparation Workflow**